2003 Pacific Life Open

 The 2003 Pacific Life Open was a tennis tournament played on outdoor hard courts.
-It was the 30th edition of the Indian Wells Masters and was part of the Tennis Masters Series of the 2003 ATP Tour and of Tier I of the 2003 WTA Tour.
+It was the 30th edition of the Indian Wells Open and was part of the Tennis Masters Series of the 2003 ATP Tour and of Tier I of the 2003 WTA Tour.
 Both the men's and women's events took place at the Indian Wells Tennis Garden in Indian Wells, California in the United States from March 5 through March 16, 2003.